 Why Your Business Is The PERFECT Target For Hackers...
-And What You Need To Do NOW To Protect Yourself
+And What You Need To Do NOW nd What You Need To Do NOV To Protect Yourself

 Everybody gets hacked, but not everything makes the evening news.
 We hear about big companies like Marriott, Twitter, Zoom, and MGM Resorts.
 What we rarely hear about are the little guys - the small businesses that make up 99.7% of employers in the United States, according to the Small Business Administration.
 It's these guys who are the biggest targets of cybercriminals.